hsfl/cosmos-docs/pages/4-tutorials/hardware/beaglebone.md

 ---

-The Beagle Bone is a widely used embeeded computer.
-This tutorila will show you how to install and run COSMOS core on the Beagle Bone and run COSMOS Web from a laptop collecting data from the Beagle Bone.
+The Beagle Bone is a widely used embedded computer.
+This tutorial will show you how to install and run COSMOS core on the Beagle Bone and run COSMOS Web from a laptop collecting data from the Beagle Bone.

 # Steps
 1. Computer with Ubuntu 18.04 or higher (could be WSL on Win10, VirtualBox, or an actual computer with Ubuntu)